Kenya's 2012 tourism earnings to dip on euro crisis, attacks

 “At the moment, we are around 50 percent for December, 2012 and at this point ordinarily we should be at 80 percent, going to fill up,” said the hotel keeper’s head Macharia.

-Although most tourist visit Kenya for its wildlife and white sandy beaches, business traveler numbers to east Africa’s number one economy are rising.
+Although most tourist visit Kenya for its wildlife and white sandy beaches, business traveller numbers to east Africa’s number one economy are rising.

 Mahmud Jan Mohamed, chief executive officer of TPS Eastern Africa, said the hotels were worst hit in bookings mainly from the UK, due to the contagion of the euro zone crisis.

-Jan Mohamed said hotels were still hopeful that business travelers would help counter the decline in tourists.
+Jan Mohamed said hotels were still hopeful that business travellers would help counter the decline in tourists.

-“Corporate activity (business travelers) is fine.
+“Corporate activity (business travellers) is fine.
 It’s in the leisure activity where we have seen a decline of between 20-25 percent,” said Jan Mohamed.

 Of the 2,500 rooms in Nairobi, business tourists accounted for about 80 percent of the total bookings, the hotel keepers association said, adding that three new hotels are opening in Nairobi this year, with a total of 500 rooms.